Abdurrahheem/Camera-Trajectory-Estimation/README.md

 # Camera-Trajectory-Estimation
 Estimating trajectory using RGB-D images

-Ditailed descripiton of the Camera-Trajectory-Estimation can be foud throught this link
+Ditailed descripiton of the Camera-Trajectory-Estimation can be foud throught this link and the dataset is "captured.rar" file